 Common Residence Hall Questions

 Housing is completed in July.
-A summer letter is then sent to students who are confirmed to attend Concordia in the fall.
-Through this letter, students will be directed to find their roommate and room assignment using connectCUNE (Banner).
-Keep in mind that all assignments are susceptible to changes!
-Updates and changes will be reflected within the connectCUNE system as well.
-The student life office can answer any housing related questions at email@example.com or 402-643-7411.
+A summer letter is sent to students who are confirmed to attend Concordia in the fall.
+Through this letter, students will be directed to find their roommate and room assignment using connectCUNE.
+Any updates and changes will be reflected within the connectCUNE system as well.
+The student life office can answer any housing related questions at firstname.lastname@example.org 402-643-7411.

 Cable TV is available in the residence rooms of the residence halls.
-For help with connecting to cable and/or troubleshooting issues with your cable connection, please visit the following link and click on Cisco 271.
-You may also contact Von Thomas, Assistant Director of Student Life, with further questions at firstname.lastname@example.org.
+For help with connecting to cable and/or troubleshooting issues with your cable connection, please visit the following link.
+You may also contact Von Thomas, Assistant Director of Student Life, with further questions at email@example.com.

 - Highly flammable liquids or explosives (lighter fluid, candles, fireworks, etc.)